Back to Diseases & Conditions

 What to expect from your doctor

-Your provider is likely to ask you a number of questions.
+Your healthcare team is likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over points you want to spend more time on.
-Your provider may ask:
+You may be asked:

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.